 How Long Can You Stay on Long-Term Disability (LTD)?

 There are several things that impact how long you can stay on claim and receive long-term disability benefits.
-This article will discuss a few of these things, including definitions of disability, benefit limitations, and the maximum benefit period, but it is important to read your long-term disability policy in order to understand your specific coverage, as these specific provisions can vary from one policy to another.
+This article will discuss a few of these things, including definitions of disability; benefit limitations; and the maximum benefit period.
+It is also important to read your long-term disability policy in order to understand your specific coverage, as these specific provisions can vary from one policy to another.

-Generally, long-term disability (LTD) benefits are payable, meaning you can stay on Long-Term Disability as long as you remain disabled under the terms of your policy.
+Generally, long-term disability benefits are “payable,” meaning you can stay on long-term disability as long as you remain disabled under the terms of your policy.
 Your long-term disability policy provides the definition of disability that you need to meet.
 The requirements of the definition of disability can vary from policy to policy and determining if you meet that definition can have many factors, so it is important to read your entire policy closely to determine how long you can stay on long-term disability.

 When you initially stop working, most LTD policies will pay benefits if you are disabled from your own occupation.
 In order to be disabled from your own occupation, you typically must be unable to perform one or more of the material duties of the job you were doing at the time you became disabled.
 Generally, insurance companies will evaluate your ability to do your own occupation based on how that occupation is performed in the national economy and not how it is performed at your specific employer.

-However, frequently, the definition of disability changes after benefits have been payable for 24—48 months.
+The definition of disability frequently changes after benefits have been payable for 24 to 48 months.
 At that time, the definition may change to an any occupation definition, which means you must be unable to perform one or more of the material duties of any job.
-Sometimes the any occupation definition of disability takes into account your age, training, experience, or pre-disability earnings, but not always.
-These definitions are often broad and vague, providing insurance companies the opportunity to suggest you could perform an occupation that you cannot.
+Sometimes the any occupation definition of disability takes into account your age, training, experience, or pre-disability earnings — but not always.
+These definitions are often broad and vague; they provide insurance companies the opportunity to suggest you could perform an occupation that you cannot.